HCOS Face-to-Face Communicable Disease Prevention Protocols

 - Prevention measures such as regular hand washing, staying home when sick, and choosing to wear a mask or face covering and respecting the personal space of others continue to be seen by Public Health as effective at reducing the spread of COVID-19 and other illnesses.

-- Ensuring that Teachers, contractors and students are health aware by checking regularly for symptoms of illness (including symptoms of COVID-19) using a daily health check, and staying home when sick.
+- Ensuring that Teachers, contractors and students are health aware by checking regularly for symptoms of illness (including symptoms of COVID-19) using a daily health check, and staying home when sick and unable to participate fully in routine activities.

 - A continued regime to providing a clean and safe learning environment continues